Gembani/node_tdd/README.md

 ```

 SCREENSHOT 5
 It passes too !

-Now, the basic functionality of this controller works well.
+No need to modify our controller.
+The basic functionality of this controller works pretty well.
-...

 Let's do the same thing with getting all authors.
+We want that the `/GET authors` route gives us all the authors in our db.

 ```javascript
 describe('GET /authors', () => {

   let response;